 Developmental disabilities are typically present at birth, and are life-long, incurable disabilities impacting individuals’ language, cognitive and behavioral development.
-Sometimes, Developmental Disabilities can affect fine/gross motor and adaptive functions, at times, having negative effects on other body parts, too.
+Sometimes, Developmental Disabilities can affect fine/gross motor, executive functioning and other adaptive functions, at times, having negative effects on other body parts, too.
 Typically, individuals with developmental disabilities need long-term support in the areas of life skills, self-care, self-direction, health, safety, mobility and many other areas.
 The support services individuals require are in the form of nursing assistance, medical and therapeutic services (services that are covered by Medicaid).

-Autism, Behavioral disorders, Brain Injuries, Cerebral Palsy, Down Syndrome, Epilepsy, Hearing Loss, Intellectual Disability, Spina Bifida, Vision Impairment and others.
+Autism, Behavioral disorders, Brain Injuries, Cerebral Palsy, Down Syndrome, Epilepsy, Hearing Loss, Intellectual Disability, Muscular Dystrophy, Spina Bifida, Vision Impairment and others.
 Individuals that do not have a developmental disability, but are deemed medically fragile, also require long-term services and may be eligible for either Katie Beckett, or the NOW/COMP waiver programs.

 No. It is not the individual's disability that makes them eligible for a waiver.
 Having Autism Spectrum Disorder, for example, is not enough to be eligible for a waiver.
 It is whether the individual's disability rises to an institutional level of care that makes them eligible for a waiver.
 This means that the care and treatment necessary must be comparable to that provided in a hospital, nursing home or intermediate skilled nursing facility.
 Individuals eligible for the Katie Beckett and NOW/COMP waivers must have been diagnosed with a developmental disability by qualified medical professionals before the ages of 18 and 22, respectively.